 Institutions of higher education are facing increased enrollments of military service members and veterans, largely due to generous benefits including the Post-9/11 G.I.
 Bill.
 The transition from the military to the academic environment and civilian sector can be a challenge.
 The American Council on Education compared student veterans/service members to non-veteran/civilian students and found they are older, more racially/ethnically diverse, and likely the first generation to attend college.
 Student veterans may have additional family and financial responsibilities and encounter adjustments for psychological or physical issues.
 Institutions should understand what is important to student veterans in order to facilitate their transition and provide them with the tools for success.
 This lecture will summarize the transition process from military to civilian, characteristics of student veterans, and creating a veteran-friendly institutional climate.Click here for more information.

 Up to now, diversity initiatives in the workplace have focused primarily on fairness for legally protected populations.
 But organizations now have the ability to harness a more powerful and nuanced kind of diversity: diversity of thought.
 A recent study by Deloitte titled "Diversity's new frontier: Diversity of thought and the future of the workforce" examines the benefits that thought diversity can bring to the federal government.
 In an age where government agencies are asked to do more with fewer resources, diverse thinkers can provide innovative and creative ways to tackle important issues.

 Diversity of thought goes beyond the affirmation of equality.
 Instead, it focuses on realizing the full potential of people by acknowledging and appreciating the promise of each person's unique perspective and way of thinking.
-Diversity can only be achieved through inclusion, which means thinking differently about how the workforce is constructed and managed.Click here for more information or to watch the lecture.
+Diversity can only be achieved through inclusion, which means thinking differently about how the workforce is constructed and managed.Click here for more information.